 If you’re fortunate to have any growing around you, be sure to harvest some now to preserve for year ’round use!

 Lately there’s been an increase in reader interest and questions about jewelweed, so I took a quick video clip of how I make “jewelweed juice” to share here on my site.

-In addition, you’ll also learn how to preserve it in vinegar, plus I have a jewelweed soap recipe and more project ideas shared below.
+In addition, you’ll also learn how to preserve it in vinegar, plus I have two jewelweed soap recipes (one cold process and one melt & pour) and more project ideas shared below.